stylelint-scss/stylelint-scss/src/rules/declaration-nested-properties/README.md

 *Every property* with a `-` in its name *must be* inside a nested property group.

+Property names with browser prefixes are ignored with `always`.

 The following patterns are considered warnings:

 ```scss